-Here in Glasgow with the use of a variety of commercial sparse matric screens, coupled with the use of crystallisation robots, we can efficiently test for initial crystallisations conditions that can be optimised to produce diffracting quality crystals, which can be assessed in-house in our X-ray diffractometer.
+Here in Glasgow with the use of a variety of commercial sparse matric screens, coupled with the use of crystallisation robots, we can efficiently test for initial crystallisations conditions that can be optimised to produce diffracting quality crystals.
+We collect data at synchrotron facilities.

 For project discussions contact Dr. Mads Gabrielsen.